-The application period for the Spring 2021 How-to Talks series is open!
-Applications will be accepted through November 23rd.
+The application period for the Spring 2021 How-to Talks series is closed.
 Please review the requirements below before submitting your application.

 - Present a 45-minute talk on a health-sciences topic to an audience of up to 50 attendees.
 The specific topic is at your discretion, but it must be a “how-to” style talk and not a research seminar.